ArduPilot/ardupilot_wiki/copter/source/docs/terrain-following.rst

 Failsafe in case of no Terrain data
 ------------------------------------------
-If the vehicle is executing a mission command that requires terrain data but it is unable to retrieve terrain data for two seconds (normally because the range finder fails, goes out of range or the Ground Station is unable to provide terrain data) the vehicle will switch to RTL mode.
+If the vehicle is executing a mission command that requires terrain data but it is unable to retrieve terrain data for two seconds (normally because the range finder fails, goes out of range or the Ground Station is unable to provide terrain data) the vehicle will switch to RTL mode (if it is flying) or disarm (if it is landed).

 Note that because it does not immediately have access to terrain data in this situation it will perform a normal RTL interpreting the :ref:`RTL_ALT <RTL_ALT>` as an altitude-above-home regardless of whether :ref:`TERRAIN_FOLLOW <TERRAIN_FOLLOW>` has been set to "1" or not.

+One common problem reported by users is the vehicle immediately disarms when the user switches to AUTO mode to start a mission while the vehicle is on the ground.
+The cause is the altitude reported by the range finder (which can be checked from the MP's Flight Data screen's Status tab's sonar_range field) is shorter than the :ref:`RNGFND_MIN_CM <RNGFND_MIN_CM>` parameter which means the range finder reports "unhealthy" when on the ground.
+The solution is to reduce the :ref:`RNGFND_MIN_CM <RNGFND_MIN_CM>` value (to perhaps "5").

 Terrain Spacing and Accuracy
 ----------------------------